 If you or somebody you know is no longer happy coming to work or school, it may be best to reflect and ask yourself some questions:

 Take time to tackle the root of your problems, and do what is necessary to move forward.
 If working in high pressure environments such as hospitals and similar facilities is too much to handle, you may want to consider transitioning to home care.
-If you are a student who is still interested in a career in healthcare, there are many more remarkable ways this profession will not only change your life, but change other’s lives as well.
+If you are someone who is still interested in attending a Health Care Aide Program, there are many more remarkable ways this profession will not only change your life, but change other’s lives as well.

 Last Updated: April 2021